InaFPedersen/InaFPedersen/README.md

 Hello, I'm Ina F. Pedersen

 I'm interested in different areas of coding, such as developing and designing educational games, or games in general.
-I'm also interested in creating applications.
+I'm also interested in creating applications and system development.

 This far I have tried programming in:
 - JavaScript